 It may be worthwhile to find a long term care advisor / broker that can help determine what one’s future care costs might be and choose a policy that will avoid unpleasant “gotchas” when it is actually needed.

 There are no age requirements to purchase long term care insurance.
 While insurance companies may recommend an individual purchase the policy as young as 40 years old, Consumer Reports recommends waiting until the age of 60.
-Waiting too long to purchase a policy can result in prohibitively expensive premiums.
+Waiting too long to buy a policy can result in prohibitively expensive premiums.

 Applicants for long term care insurance need to be in good health.
 Elderly individuals will likely be denied if they already require long-term care or need help with activities of daily living such as bathing and dressing or have any of the following conditions: AIDS, Alzheimer’s, Parkinson’s, MS, any dementia or progressive neurological condition or have had a stroke or metastatic cancer.